 What does it mean to be a Loper?
 It's different.
 Lopers are involved and connected, and actively taking part in their learning.

-As a parent, we want YOU to be an active partner in your student’s fraternity or sorority experience by becoming familiar with the community and supporting your student along the way.
+As a parent, guardian, or family member, we want YOU to be an active partner in your loved one’s fraternity or sorority experience by becoming familiar with the community and supporting your student along the way.
 The Fraternity and Sorority Life Office is a resource to you as you learn more or have questions.

 Fraternities and sororities are rooted in founding principles that foster academic achievement, student involvement, community service, and life-long friendships.
 Advantages include: